1963 Mercedes-Benz 300 SL Roadster

 According to a copy of its data card, this Roadster was sold new in the United States and finished as it appears today, in Fire Red (DB 534) with a black interior.
 It is believed to have enjoyed only four private owners from new, with its most long-term caretaker having been Gull Wing Group member Pedro Garcia, of Georgia, who owned the car from 1974 until 2011.
 The car was then sold to respected enthusiast and connoisseur of all fine things, Jean-Claude Biver, who was the chairman of Hublot, Blancpain, and other fine watch manufacturers, as well as a noted turophile.

 Monsieur Biver acquired the 300 SL from German marque specialists at HK Engineering, who, according to a previous owner, described the car as being “one of the most original and best they’ve ever seen”.
-Inspection indicates fine originality, down to the car’s original colour combination and interior, and it is believed that the current reading of 61,000 miles on the odometer is genuine.
+Inspection indicates fine originality, down to the car’s original colour combination, leather fabric on the seats, carpets plus the majority of the interior, and it is believed that the current reading of 62,800 miles on the odometer is genuine.
 The car is complete with a large history file that dates back to 1974, as well as its owner’s, service, and parts manuals, technical data, and operating instructions.
 More recently, the car has been treated to a full engine rebuild at Mercedes-Benz Classic in Stuttgart in 2018.
+The car has further undergone a full inspection and mechanical review by RM Auto Restoration and currently runs and drives exactly as a well-maintained 300 SL should.
+Further, RM's research team has confirmed that all stamped components are the original matching numbers units per the Factory data card.
+These include the original body, engine, gearbox, rear axle, steering box, and front left and right axles.

 Arguably one of the most original, well-maintained examples to have been offered for sale in recent years, this 300 SL Roadster would be a thrilling addition to any collection.